wslyvh/nexth/packages/hardhat/README.md

 Contracts are automatically verified on Etherscan if you've set up the `ETHERSCAN_API_KEY` environment variable.
 You can also verify contracts manually using

 ```
-yarn verify
+yarn verify <address> --network <network>
 ```

+It is recommend to verifying manually after deployment as it also automatically verifies contracts on [Sourcify](https://sourcify.dev/).

 ## Wagmi CLI

 The front-end uses the [Wagmi CLI](https://wagmi.sh/cli/getting-started) to automatically generate types and default hooks for your contracts.

-You can find the generated files in `src/abi.test`.
+You need to run the following command from `packages/app`, which will generate the files in the same package at `src/abi.test`.

 ```
 yarn wagmi